cvc-digital/typo3-twig/Documentation/Chapters/Twig-Functions/Index.rst

 table
    :aspect:`Type:` :code:`string`

-   The table of the record.
+   the table of the record

 recordUid
    :aspect:`Type:` :code:`int`

-   The UID of the record.
+   the UID of the record

 t3_uri_typolink
 ===============